 Botany is the scientific study of plants.
 Four years of university and a Bachelor's degree are the minimum requirements for most careers in botany.
 With these, positions are available as laboratory technicians or technical assistants in education, industry, government, museums, parks and botanical gardens.
 As in other fields, a wider range of positions are available with more education and experience.
 A Ph.D is required for most teaching and research positions in colleges and universities.

 The career trajectory of people with a Botany degree appears to be focused around a few careers.
-The most common career that users with Botany degrees have experience in is Agrologist, followed by Faller, Environmental Restoration Planner, Agricultural Inspector, Soil and Plant Scientist, Entomologist, Agronomist, Forester, Agricultural Worker, and Conservation Scientist.
+The most common career that users with Botany degrees have experience in is Natural Sciences Manager, followed by Agrologist, Faller, Agricultural Inspector, Environmental Restoration Planner, Soil and Plant Scientist, Entomologist, Agronomist, Forester, and Agricultural Worker.

 |Career||% of graduates||% of population||Multiple|